 Why we enjoy this sweet quinoa breakfast for meal prep

-While we often enjoy quinoa as a stand-in for rice at dinner time, we’re sharing the love for this superfood and giving it a deserved spot at our breakfast table
+While we often enjoy quinoa as a stand-in for rice at dinner time, we’re sharing the love for this superfood and giving it a deserved spot at our table as a healthy breakfast option

 - It is super nutritious just like oatmeal.
 It’s high in protein and contains high fiber, it is gluten-free, and easy to digest.